 Quality in education

-The right of students to security, academic freedom, democratic rights and education is global and must be protected.
+The right of students to safety, academic freedom, democratic rights and education is global and must be protected.
 In cases where the rights of students are restricted or under threat, the National Union of Students in Norway will offer its united support as part of the international student movement.